§ 20-37.16. Content of license; classifications and endorsements; fees.

-(d) The fee for a Class A, B, or C commercial drivers license is twenty dollars ($20.00) for each year of the period for which the license is issued.
-The fee for each endorsement is four dollars ($4.00) for each year of the period for which the endorsement is issued.
+(d) The fee for a Class A, B, or C commercial drivers license is twenty-one dollars and fifty cents ($21.50) for each year of the period for which the license is issued.
+The fee for each endorsement is four dollars and twenty-five cents ($4.25) for each year of the period for which the endorsement is issued.
 The fees required under this section do not apply to employees of the Driver License Section of the Division who are designated by the Commissioner.

 (e) The requirements for a commercial drivers license do not apply to vehicles used for personal use such as recreational vehicles.
 A commercial drivers license is also waived for the following classes of vehicles as permitted by regulation of the United States Department of Transportation: